openbridge/s3-sftp-gateway/README.md

 ### 7. Optional Settings
 See below for virus and malware scanning options.

 By default these are off.
 Memcache **only** applies to FTPES, which is used to cache TLS sessions.

 Clam AV can be resource intensive, so make sure it the environment you run it in is sized correctly.
+We have a pre-built `clamd` Docker service here: https://github.com/openbridge/clamav

 While these services are supported they require external services to be configured, deployed and managed.
 They are **not** included in this project.